denis1005/Crypto-blog-React/README.md

 Details page:

 The Details page is available to users and guests.
+It will display 3 facts about the coin and at the end working lightning network address.

 ![datails3](https://user-images.githubusercontent.com/19151979/185437086-145b6ff7-0d1d-402f-be8c-2831c3a03bb2.PNG)